More

 3. Agent-based Enrollment

-This approach uses pre-staged configuration profiles to automate enrollment on corporate-owned devices
+This approach uses pre-staged configuration profiles to automate enrollment on corporate-owned devices.
+An MDM agent or a proprietary agent app is the main element here.

 Here’s a breakdown of the process: